benclapp/tesla_wall_connector_exporter/README.md

 Prometheus exporter for Tesla Wall Connector (Gen3) metrics.

-Unfortunately the `/api/1/lifetime` endpoint on the Wall Connector is returning invalid JSON, so metrics sourced from this endpoint are unavailable at the moment.

 ## Running

 This exporter needs to be able to reach the wall connector on the same network.
-All that's requried by the exporter is to point the exporter at a Wall Connector's address.
+All that's required by the exporter is to point the exporter at a Wall Connector's address.
 For example, by passing the flag `-twc.address=192.168.1.123`.
+Using a domain name is recommended, in case the Wall Connector's IP changes.

-The exporter is intented to map 1:1 to a Wall Connector.
+The exporter is intended to map 1:1 to a Wall Connector.
 If you have multiple Wall Connectors, you'll need to run an exporter for each.

 ### Example docker-compose snippet